kstenerud/concise-encoding/cbe-specification.md

 ### Reference

-A reference is a non-referring, visible pseudo-object that acts as a stand-in for an object that has been [marked](#marker) earlier in this or another document.
+A reference is a _non-referring_, _visible_ pseudo-object that acts as a stand-in for an object that has been [marked](#marker) elsewhere in this or another document.
 This can be useful for repeating or cyclic data.
 Unlike other pseudo-objects, references can be used just like regular objects (for example, `(begin-map) ("a key") (reference) (end-container)` is valid).

-A reference begins with the reference type (0x98), followed by either a [tag name](#tag-name) or a [URI](#uri).
+A reference begins with the reference type (0x98), followed by either a [marker ID](#marker-id) or a [URI](#uri).

 Rules:

- * A reference with a [tag name](#tag-name) must refer to another object previously declared in the same document (local reference).
+ * A reference with a [marker ID](#marker-id) must refer to another object marked elsewhere in the same document (local reference).
- * Forward references within a document are not allowed (all referenced tags must be declared earlier in the document).
+ * Forward references within a document are allowed.
  * Recursive references are allowed.
  * A reference with a URI must point to:
    - Another CBE or CTE document (using no fragment section, thus referring to the entire document)
-   - A tag name inside another CBE or CTE document, using the fragment section of the URI as a tag identifier
+   - A marker ID inside another CBE or CTE document, using the fragment section of the URI as an ID
  * An implementation may choose to follow or not to follow URI references.
 Care must be taken when following links, as there will be security implications.
  * An implementation may choose to simply pass along a URI as-is, leaving it up to the user to resolve it or not.
  * References to dead or invalid URI links are not considered invalid per se.
 How this situation is handled is implementation specific, and must be fully specified in the implementation of your use case.

 Examples:

-    [98 01] = reference to the object tagged with the integer value 1
+    [98 01] = reference to the object marked with ID 1

-    [98 81 61] = reference to the object tagged with the string value "a"
+    [98 81 61] = reference to the object marked with ID "a"

     [98 92 25 63 6f 6d 6d 6f 6e 2e 63 65 23 6c 65 67 61 6c 65 73 65]
-    = reference to relative file "common.ce", tag "legalese"
+    = reference to relative file "common.ce", ID "legalese"

     [98 92 63 68 74 74 70 73 3a 2f 2f 73 6f 6d 65 77
      68 65 72 65 2e 63 6f 6d 2f 6d 79 5f 64 6f 63 75